signature-opensource/CK-Globalization/CK.Globalization/README.md

 - The removal of a CodeString (the resource will be defined for ever, polluting the system).

 The good news is that all these issues *can be* tracked automatically.
-The bad news is that it requires some work and not all the kind issues are covered.
+The bad news is that it requires some work of course to analyze and correct these issues.
+The worst case is when a CodeString disappears: ideally a Code Analyzer would discover all the CodeString and generate an embedded resource with the list of all the CodeString, source code location and hash of the format string.
+Currently this analysis is done dynamically.

 ## The GlobalizationIssues.
 The `GlobalizationIssues` static class centralizes the collect of issues and raises `OnNewIssue` event.